lbormann/darts-caller/README.md

 Try https://www.audacity.de/ to modify your sound-files.

 ## CONTRIBUTE

 ### Do you want to provide your caller profile to the community?

-Here are the two steps to do that!

 1) Create a ZIP archive that contains the following contents:

-**Template file:**
+    - **Template file:**
     A UTF8-encoded CSV file (*.csv) with a BOM (filename can be chosen freely), which is structured as follows:
     Column 1 contains the phrase to be translated into the respective language by the provider.
 For example: "The game is over."
     All further columns (separated by semicolon ';') contain "caller-filename-keys".
     All valid keys can be viewed at https://github.com/lbormann/autodarts-caller#setup-sounds.
     Finished templates for multiple languages can be found in the caller-templates folder.

-**Sounds archive:**
+    - **Sounds archive:**
-A ZIP file (*.zip) (filename: "{speaker name}"-"{m|f}"-"{language}".zip - for example: "Max-m-deutsch.zip") containing a folder with the sound files.
+    A ZIP file (*.zip) (filename: "{speaker name}"-"{m|f}"-"{language}".zip - for example: "max-m-german.zip") containing a folder with the sound files.
 It should be noted that the sounds MUST be in the same order (when sorted alphabetically) as in the template file; however, the actual filename is completely irrelevant.

-**Source file (optional but desirable):**
+    - **Source file (optional but desirable):**
     A text file (*.txt) (filename: freely chosen) containing additional information about the origin of the sound files.
     Examples: Link to the website where the sounds were generated; specific generation profile for this speaker during generation.

-2) Upload your files to a file-hoster: Make sure you choose a filehoster that supports direct-links and unlimited file-persistence wihout restrictions (mediafire.com is a good hoster for that).
+2) Upload your files to a file-hoster: Make sure you choose a filehoster that supports direct-links and unlimited file-persistence wihout restrictions (mediafire.com is a good hoster for that). !!IMPORTANT!!
-!!
-IMPORTANT!!
 Before you upload, check your rights regarding distribution of your sound-files; are you the owner?
 Are you allowed to share it in public?

-3) Sent me a PM on Discord with the download-link (direct link) - Wait for an caller-update :)
+3) Sent me a PM on Discord with the download-link (direct link) - Wait for new release :)